 When we arrive in Dharapani, we follow the path so far and decide to have a small party in the garden – one of the best trips we’ve taken so far!

 Day 13: 15 km – Dharapani (1860 m) – Jagat (1300 m)

 The last day of walking.
-Village after village is lined up, which are now connected to each other again by roads.
+Village after village is lined up, now connected again by roads.
 Civilization has us back – the cell phone has reception again – unfortunately.

-Thanks to everyone who made this trip possible, especially to our two companions Yam and Mama – without you, it would have been only half as much fun.
+Thanks to everyone who made this trip possible, primarily our two companions, Yam and Mama – without you, it would have been only half as much fun.

-Many thanks also to www.myeveresttrip.com – Puru the organizer, he also has a wonderful Hotel and is happy to help send treasured souvenirs to Germany.
+Many thanks also to www.myeveresttrip.com – Puru, the organizer, also has a beautiful Hotel and is happy to help send treasured souvenirs to Germany.